 For the foodies

-If you’re looking for a classy spot to spoil mom, check out Bridgemans Chophouse Mother’s Day Brunch in the Read House Hotel featuring an exquisite menu and live jazz music from Nancy Westmoreland.
+If you’re looking for a classy spot to spoil mom, check out Bridgemans Chophouse Mother’s Day Brunch in the Read House Hotel featuring an exquisite menu and some exclusive menu items only available for the day!

 Another delicious option is 1885 Grill in St. Elmo.
-Treat mom to her Southern Coastal brunch favorites while enjoying live music from Rachel Cole, born and raised in Nashville, TN just up the road.
+Treat mom to her Southern Coastal brunch favorites while enjoying live music from Rossville native Amber Fults.
 Try the Belgian Waffle Bananas Foster – you won’t regret it.

 Last, but certainly not least, for a place that swells with luxurious ambiance as soon as you walk through the doors, Whitebird is a beautiful place to make mom feel like the queen she is.
 Take her on a stroll through the Edwin Autograph Collection and let her gaze at the beautiful pieces of artwork throughout the hotel.
-Share a Biscuit Board – because are you really in the South if you don’t eat a tray full of buttermilk biscuits, homemade plum-habanero and blackberry jams with smoked sorghum butter?
+Share a Biscuit Board – because are you really in the South if you don’t eat a tray full of buttermilk biscuits, housemade jams and marmalades with smoked sorghum butter?
 No.

 However you choose to spoil mom this year, make sure Chattanooga is on the list!
 You can thank us later.

-To find more Mother’s Day events happening around the Scenic City, check out the event calendar.
+To find more Mother’s Day events happening around the Scenic City, check out the event calendar (scroll down to the bottom for a complete list).